smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 Fortunately there is a new technology called *Open Table Formats* with implementations like Delta Lake (see also [delta.io](https://delta.io/)), Iceberg or Hudi.
 They integrate tables into a Hive metastore, supports transactions and store Parquet files and a transaction log on hadoop filesystems.
 SDLB supports provides a DeltaLakeTableDataObject and IcebergTableDataObject.
-We are going to use DeltaLakeTableDataOBject for our airport and departure data now.
+We are going to use DeltaLakeTableDataObject for our airport and departure data now.

 ## DeltaLakeTableDataObject